Confidence is exponential.

 2. Smart Men Imbibe Daily Tea

-Many men are fiercely protective of their coffee-drinking habit.
+Many men are fiercely protective of their coffee-drinking habits.

-Psychologists tells us that one clue toward a possible addiction can be found within the answer to this question: “can I imagine my life without it?”
+Psychologists tell us that one clue toward a possible addiction can be found within the answer to this question: “can I imagine my life without it?”

-If you absolutely cannot imagine your life without something – that isn’t within Maslow’s Hierarchy Of Needs – it might be a clue of a possible addictive behavior, and that includes coffee.
+Suppose you absolutely cannot imagine your life without something.
+If that something isn’t within Maslow’s Hierarchy Of Needs – it might be a clue to a possible addictive behavior, including coffee.

 Fortunately, a man doesn’t have to be either a tea-drinker or a coffee-drinker.
 He can be both.

-If you were to replace one of your daily cups of coffee with a cup of tea, what kind of health benefits might occur in the longterm?Your good health registers with other people, on a SUBconscious level.
-Click To Tweet
+If you were to replace one of your daily cups of coffee with a cup of tea, what kind of health benefits might occur in the long term?

 Science reveals that green tea can be a healing elixir that promotes longevity.